junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Also give another antibiotic, such as penicillin ([page 351](#page-351)), doxycycline ([page 355](#page-355)), or cotrimoxazole ([page 357](#page-357)).

-_Dosage for_ amebic dysentery (25 to 50 mg/kg/day): —using 250 mg tablets
+_Dosage for_ amebic dysentery (25 to 50 mg/kg/day), using 250 mg tablets

 Give metronidazole 3 times a day for 5 to 10 days.

 _In each dose give:_